drbean/edit/jeffreykuo/send_editing_Final_send.md

 Fig. 6 Some surface images with heat-map results in zone3 and zone 4

-For more clearly to classify these image, the gray level would an important factor to distinguish the features.
-Therefore, the color model used is the HSV model since it provides the value of brightness as input as opposed to grayscale, with a combination of six textural features to be selected for inspecting.
+To more clearly classify these images, the gray level would be an important factor in a module distinguishing the above features.
+Therefore, the color model adopted is the HSV model, not grayscale, since it provides a value for brightness, and it is used as input to the module, together with a combination of six other textural features selected for inspection.

-To get the texture information, let be the th entry in the GLCM have *N~x~* columns and *N~y~* rows. *Ng* stand for the levels of pixel.
-The mean and standard deviations for the row and columns of the matrix are shown below on Eq.
+To get texture information, let be the th entry in a GLCM having *N~x~* columns and *N~y~* rows. *Ng* stands for the level of pixel.
+The mean and standard deviations for the row and columns of the matrix are shown below as Eq.
 (2) and (3):

   ----- -------
   ~,~   \(2\)